NahushKulkarni/NahushKulkarni/README.md

 <h1 align="center">Hi 👋, I'm Nahush Kulkarni</h1>
-<h3 align="center">I am an imminent Computer Engineering graduate (2022) at University of Mumbai.
-A programming enthusiast, thorough with Desktop Application and Web Development, with a passion for System Softwares.</h3>
+<h3 align="justify">I am a software engineer with a passion for developing innovative solutions.
+With 2 years of experience in
+fullstack and DevOps engineering, I have honed my skills in designing and building scalable, secure, and efficient software systems.
+I possess understanding of various programming languages, frameworks, and technologies, such as Python, JavaScript, Flask/Django, ReactJS, Jenkins, Docker and AWS.
+In my previous roles, I have worked closely with cross-functional teams to develop and deliver complex software applications on time and within budget.
+I am a quick learner and enjoy staying abreast of the latest industry trends and best practices.</h3>
 <br />

 - 👨‍💻 All of my projects are available at [nahush.in](nahush.in)

-- 💬 Ask me about **Python, JavaScript, HTML, CSS, Flask, AWS, SQL**
+- 💬 Ask me about **Python, JavaScript, Flask/Django, ReactJS, Jenkins, Docker and AWS**

 - 📫 How to reach me **kulkarni@nahush.in**